 If it’s safety you’re after, there are few safer places to put your money than a bank.
 Because deposits are insured by the Federal Deposit Insurance Corporation, you could put up to $250,000 in a bank account and rest easy knowing that if the bank went out of business, the federal government would make sure you got your money back.

-While a bank account can be a good place to keep some savings for emergencies, right now many banks are paying just a fraction of one percent interest, making them a horrible place to pursue long-term goals like retirement.
+While an online bank account can be a good place to keep some savings for emergencies, right now many brick-and-mortar banks are paying just a fraction of one percent interest, making them a horrible place to pursue long-term goals like retirement.

 For example, let’s say you’re 30 years old and deposit $10,000 at .01 percent interest.
 In 40 years, your $10,000 will have turned into — wait for it — $10,040.
 That’s right.
 After 40 years, you will have made just $40 on your 10 grand.
 And once you factor inflation into the mix, the buying power of your $10,000 will have taken a big step backward.